Welcome

 I have been described as a “prickly purple bull thistle blooming splendidly in the quiet green of our family farm.”
 Yes, I was born on farm in the quiet town of Humphrey, NE, where the green of growing things translated into the green of financial security for a practical family of nine.
 For as long as I remember, I saw the world in colors, pictures, decorations, and accessories, while my family focused on the necessities for financial security.
 As a child I begged my mother to send in my drawing to the magazine advertisement which would tell me if I had potential in art.
 She never did.
 When I was in middle school, I said I wanted to go to art school.
 I was told that I couldn’t make a living in art.
 After irritating my family with foolish dreams throughout high school, I gave in and went to college to earn a Bachelor of Science degree in home economics, so I would have a practical subject to teach in school.
 I even made it half way to a Master of Science degree in guidance and counseling to secure my position as a teacher and have a career “to fall back on.”
 All the while the heart of an artist beat inside me.

 As an adult today, I look back, only to appreciate my past.
 I realize now that my family's practical values are the rock-solid foundation on which I can build my career as an artist.
-In 2008, together with my daughters Molly and Rachel, I opened Arbor Hall, a wedding and special event facility with an outdoor garden.
+In 2008, together with my daughters Molly and Rachel, I opened The Arbor, a wedding and special event facility with an outdoor garden.
 Arbor Hall specializes in flowers, cakes, banquet food and drinks, and any accessories required for weddings and important events.
-At Arbor Hall we are able make an adequate living while creating an artistic experience with food, flowers, music, and photography to delight our guests.
-Recently my daughters have taken over the management of Arbor Hall, and I am free to develop my skills as a porcelain artist.
+At he Arbor we are able make an adequate living while creating an artistic experience with food, flowers, music, and photography to delight our guests.
+Recently my daughters have taken over the management of The Arbor, and I am free to develop my skills as an artist.

 I fell in love with porcelain art when my first teacher opened my eyes to the beauty of painted flowers.
 I was instantly addicted to painting.
 I wanted to learn more and more and more.
 As I attended more classes, I discovered that porcelain painters belong to organizations through which members can meet other student artists like me and also learn from talented teachers from across the country and around the world.
 I joined the Omaha China Painters in Nebraska, the Brush and Palette Club in Iowa, the World Organization of China Painters in Nebraska and Iowa, and the International Porcelain Artists and Teachers organization.

 Today from their vantage point in heaven, my parents are most likely affirming that they knew best all along.
-They prepared me to establish Arbor Hall so that I would have a place to conduct my porcelain art school, and they prepared me to establish A Painter’s Collection Studio where I can develop with my friends as an artist and a teacher.
+They prepared me to establish The Arbor so that I would have a place to conduct The Artist Retreat, and they prepared me to establish A Painter’s Collection Studio where I can develop with my friends as an artist.
 Today I have come to the conclusion that I will always live in a world of green, but I will always sprout up purple, and my parents will still be looking down and guiding me on. . . . in art.

 Joni VanDyke